Incomplete-Infinity/.github/profile/README.md

 ### 🧙 Markdown Magic
 Feel the power of Markdown!
 Check out the [Markdown Guide](https://docs.github.com/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) to unleash your creativity in our documentation and discussions.

-Thank you for being a part of Incomplete-Infinity! 🚀 Happy coding!
+Thank you for being a part of Incomplete Infinity! 🚀 Happy coding!